jgkym/cli-llm/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` file for more information. *(You should create a LICENSE file, typically containing the standard MIT License text)*
+See `LICENSE` file for more information.